-When you visit with an elbow specialist, you'll receive a physical evaluation to determine the root of your problem, which may involve the use of imaging, such as X-rays.
+When you visit with an elbow doctor, you'll receive a physical evaluation to determine the root of your problem, which may involve the use of imaging, such as X-rays.

-In other instances, however, it may be necessary to meet with a surgeon to discuss the possibility of elbow surgery, including cubital tunnel release, arthroscopic surgery, or other surgical methods.
+In other instances, however, it may be necessary to meet with an elbow surgeon to discuss the possibility of elbow surgery, including cubital tunnel release, arthroscopic surgery, or other surgical methods.

 What Is the Recovery Time for Elbow Surgery?